It’s time to explore two important concepts: EU permanent residency vs citizenship.

 Conclusion: Permanent residency vs citizenship?

 Hopefully, you’re now clear on the differences between EU permanent residence and citizenship.
-The two statuses have largely similar benefits, but only citizenship allows you the benefit of freedom of movement across the Schengen zone.
-That’s the ability to live, work, study, and retire in 27 countries.
+The two statuses have largely similar benefits, but only citizenship allows you the benefit of freedom of movement across the European Economic Area.
+That’s the ability to live, work, study, and retire in 30 countries.